trueos/trueos-docs/trueos-handbook/dualboot.rst

    rEFInd Boot Manager

-rEFInd displays any installed operating systems, booting into the default choice after a few seconds.
+rEFInd displays any installed operating systems and boots into the default choice after a few seconds.
 Press any key other than :kbd:`Enter` to pause automatic booting, then use the arrow keys to select the desired operating system.
 Press :kbd:`Enter` to continue